Uniform Crime Reporting Survey (UCR)

 Data are collected directly from survey respondents and extracted from administrative files.

 Police Services are the respondents.
 The response rate in terms of police respondents complying with the UCR Survey is virtually 100 percent.
-There are more than 1,000 separate police detachments responding to the survey, comprising 184 different police forces.
+There are more than 1,000 separate police detachments responding to the survey, comprising of 193 different police forces.

-Data for the aggregate survey are sent to the CCJS on survey forms or in machine-readable format.
-Monthly counts of aggregate crime and traffic incidents are recorded by police agencies and forwarded to the CCJS approximately two weeks after month end.
+Data for the aggregate survey are sent to the CCJS on survey forms.
+Monthly counts of aggregate crime and traffic incidents are recorded by police agencies and forwarded to the CCJS approximately 45 days after month end.

 These forms are visually edited for completeness and consistency and, if necessary, follow-up telephone calls are made to the respondent for clarification and correction.
 The crime and traffic data are transferred to an electronic format by the Data Return Facility.
 All counts are verified to ensure that the information has been correctly transferred from the paper forms to the electronic format.